pshrmn/understanding-rollup/nodes.md

 #### Behaviors

 * bind - If this export has a declaration, bind it
+* hasEffects - return node's `included` value or the result of calling declaration's `hasEffects` (if there is a declaration)
 * initialiseNode - set `isExportDeclaration` to true
 * render
   * for `export declaration`, remove the `export` from the code and render the declaration